 CAS 270 - Communication and Gender.
-Fall 2012.
 A study and Christian evaluation of the relations between communication and gender, especially in interpersonal relationships, family, business, religious organizations, and educational institutions and religious settings.

 PHIL 211 - Philosophy of Gender.
-Fall 2012 & Spring 2013.
 Have you ever found yourself wondering why men are so weird, or why women make no sense?
 Come and take this course and explore the various explanations of our experiences of gender.
 We'll study biological, social-construction, and existential accounts of sex and gender, and think together about how they might fit with Christian beliefs.

 POLS 312 - Men, Women and Politics.
 This course explores how ideas about men and women affect the way public policy and legislation is made.
 Issues concerning the differences and relationships between men and women, such as marriage and employment will be considered.
 An effort will be made to develop a Christian perspective on whether men and women have the same, equivalent, or radically different rights and responsibilities.
 The course includes case studies of recent legislation and court opinions and offers comparisons between the U.S. and other states.

 PSYCH 222 - Human Sexuality and Gender.
 This course explores the ways that sexuality and gender have been studied as variables in psychological research and theory.
 Special attention will be given to recent theories of physiological and cultural influences on men’s and women’s development.
 Biblical and popular perspectives on sexuality and gender issues will be examined, and promises and problems in gender relations will also be studied.
 Prerequisite: Psychology 151 or permission of the instructor.